 S.J.
 28: would allow for a constitutional amendment that will make our election systems more accessible to every eligible voter in Connecticut.
 This resolution would amend the constitution to allow sixteen year-olds to preregister to vote, so that they will be able to vote when they are 18 without registering again.
 This proposal is designed to work with the automatic voter registration that is already taking place at the Department of Motor Vehicles (DMV) by registering eligible voters when many people first interact with the DMV – their sixteenth birthday.
 This change will make it more likely that young potential voters will register and vote.

 5. The Connecticut Democratic Party has a year-round voter protection program that includes lawyers who engage on these issues.
 Prior to Election Day, Connecticut Democratic Party does voter and volunteer education about voting laws and voter suppression.
 On Election Day, the party has a voter protection hotline available so that voters can report any acts of suppression and disenfranchisement.
 The party also has volunteers survey polling locations across the state for potential acts of suppression or disenfranchisement.
-(Rule 2.J and Rule 2.J.1)
+Rule 2.J and Rule 2.J.1)

 6. N/A